jeffersoncovey/sql-challenge/README.md

 Welcome, this is a homework to learn the basic understandings of SQL.

 /EmployeeSQL directory
-EmployeeSQL_ERD.png:
+#EmployeeSQL_ERD.png:

 ![ERD](https://github.com/jeffersoncovey/sql-challenge/blob/master/EmployeeSQL/EmployeeSQL_ERD.png)

+#table_schemata.sql
+Generates the tables.

+#queries.sql
+Provides the queries assigned by the homework.

+#analysis.ipynb
-table_schemata.sql generates the tables. queries.sql provides the queries assigned by the homework. databaseconfig.py contains passwords. analysis.ipynb file contains a visual analysis of different parts of the data.
+File contains a visual analysis of different parts of the data.

+#/data
-/data is the underlying data used in the analysis
+The underlying data used in the analysis